 From an obscure housewife a few years ago, Rachel has become a millionaire pig farmer.
 She has used the proceeds of her pig business to sponsor her children’s education up to university level and was one of a few farmers visited by her country’s president during a tour for an agricultural program.

-4 Reasons why African entrepreneurs should start considering pig farming…
+4 Reasons why entrepreneurs should consider the pig farming business in Africa

 #1 – Consumption of pork products is already growing across Africa!

 Foreign tourists, workers, investors, and their families are also flocking to our shores for business and pleasure.
-More of the hotels and restaurants who have a large customer base of foreigners now want to serve pork delicacies.
+As a result, more of the hotels and restaurants who have a large customer base of foreigners now want to serve pork delicacies.
 This surely means that local pig farmers will be needed to maintain a huge and regular stock of pork products to satisfy the growing demand.

 Popular pork foods include: (1) Hamburgers, (2) Sausages, (3) Ham and (4) Bacon. (photo credits: ords.com; wellnessroadtrip.com; laverstokepark.co.uk and finecooking.com).